-In 1983, a biologist studying vampire bats in the forests of Costa Rica made a remarkable discovery: bats who spent the night gorging on blood returned to their caves and routinely fed fellow bats that didn’t find enough to eat.
+IN 1983, a biologist studying vampire bats in the forests of Costa Rica made a remarkable discovery: Bats that spent the night gorging on blood returned to their caves and routinely fed fellow bats that didn’t find enough to eat.
 The story of how well-off bats care for their hungry brethren by regurgitating into their mouths made vampire bats the darling of scientists who ponder why - in a world shaped by “survival of the fittest’’ - so many creatures help each other, even at a cost to themselves.